IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Introduction

 \section{Introduction}

-Transformer-based language models~\citep{vaswani2017attention}, pretrained in both mono-lingual and multilingual contexts using millions of text documents, have demonstrated substantial enhancements in the performance of various natural language processing (NLP) tasks~\citep{devlin2018bert,pires2019multilingual,conneau2019unsupervised,radford2019language,brown2020language,wang2019superglue,wang2018glue}.
-To understand what types of linguistic properties (surface, syntactic and semantic) are encoded across layers of Transformer-based models, initial studies have investigated the layer-wise representations via a range of probing tasks~\cite{adi2016fine,hupkes2018visualisation,conneau2018you,rogers2020primer,jawahar2019does,mohebbi2021exploring}.
-However, these studies focus on solely on \emph{English}.
-Although, several studies have examined the presence of shared representation aspects across widely spoken languages in multilingual models~\citep{chi2020finding,acs2023morphosyntactic}, unfortunately, there is no work that investigates to what extent multilingual Transformer-based models encode linguistic properties for different languages.
-Further, recent neuro-AI studies have revealed that the brain uses different parsing strategies for different linguistic properties, which further differ across languages~\cite{zhang-etal-2022-brain,oota2023syntactic}.
+Transformer-based language models~\citep{vaswani2017attention}, pretrained for both mono-lingual and multilingual contexts using millions of text documents, have demonstrated substantial enhancements in the performance of various natural language processing (NLP) tasks~\citep{devlin2018bert,pires2019multilingual,conneau2019unsupervised,radford2019language,brown2020language,wang2019superglue,wang2018glue}.
+To understand what types of linguistic properties (surface, syntactic and semantic) are encoded across layers of Transformer-based models, initial studies have investigated the layer-wise representations via a range of probing tasks~\citep{adi2016fine,hupkes2018visualisation,conneau2018you,rogers2020primer,jawahar2019does,mohebbi2021exploring}.
+However, these studies focus solely on English.
+Although, several studies have examined the presence of shared representation aspects across widely spoken languages in multilingual models~\citep{chi2020finding,acs2024morphosyntactic}, unfortunately, there is no work that investigates the extent to which multilingual Transformer-based models encode linguistic properties for different Indic languages.
+Further, recent neuro-AI studies have revealed that the brain uses different parsing strategies for different linguistic properties, which further differ across languages~\citep{zhang-etal-2022-brain,oota2023syntactic}.
 This inspired us to study the nuances of how multilingual Transformer-based models capture linguistic properties across layers and languages.